dmrokan/gsl4godot_gsl/doc_sphinx/nls.rst

    .. var:: gsl_multifit_nlinear_scale_more
             gsl_multilarge_nlinear_scale_more

-      This damping strategy was suggested by More, and corresponds to :math:`D^T D = \max(\diag(J^T J))`, in other words the maximum elements of :math:`\diag(J^T J)` encountered thus far in the iteration.
+      This damping strategy was suggested by |More|, and corresponds to :math:`D^T D = \max(\diag(J^T J))`, in other words the maximum elements of :math:`\diag(J^T J)` encountered thus far in the iteration.